willsather/tdd-nextjs-tech-talk/frontend-modern-tooling/README.md

 ## Shared Configuration

-Located under `/packages/config` is all of the shared configuration which the Turborepo uses.
+Located under `/packages/config` is all the shared configuration which the Turborepo uses.
 This is a great space to put handy developer tools and code cleanliness configuration.

-- `@repo/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
-- `@repo/jest-config`: `jest` configurations for `browser` and `node` configurations
 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo
+- `@repo/vitest-config`: `vitest` configurations for `browser` and `node` configurations

 ## Useful Architecture Links